-Subject Code Subject Name Credits A Allotted Total APST 201 STATISTICAL Theory Practical 1 APS1 201 INFERENCE 4 4 Course Objective measures a 2.
-To discus Lemma, U theorems r 3.
-To discus Asymptoti 4.
-To study t minimax t different di and theorems, inequality. scuss about Testing of hypothesis that contains Notes, and theorems, inequality. scuss about Testing of hypothesis that contains Notes, and the test, Bartlett's, Wald test, LR test and some relates to hypothesis testing.
-Inscuss different non-parametric tests with example pototic relative efficiency and truncated distributions.
-Indeed, the testing of parameters using the testing of parameters using the testing of the testing of parameters using the testing of the testing of parameters using the testing of the t Course Out comes Game theo 2.
-They can distribution important of 3.
-Students m large samp Students know about point estimation, non-parametric moderance theory, theorems and Proofs where ever necessary.
-They can understand the concept of random sample from distribution, sampling distribution of statistic, standard error amportant estimates such as mean and proportions.
-Students may gain the knowledge of testing of hypotheses (arge sample test and small sample test).
-They can also calculate the problems related to point estimates.
+Subject Code Subject Name Credits A Allotted Total APST 201 STATISTICAL Theory Practical 4 AFS1 201 INFERENCE 4 4 Course Objective To study the Estimation methods of point and their different measures and theorems, inequality.
+To discuss about Testing of hypothesis that contains NP Lemma, UHP test, Bartlett's, Wald test, LR test and some theorems relates to hypothesis testing.
+To discuss different non-parametric tests with examples.
+Asymptotic relative efficiency and truncated distributions.
+To study the Game theory and their problems, minimax rule, minimax theorem and minimum estimates of parameters using different distributions.
+Course Out comes Students know about point estimation, non-parametric models Game theory, theorems and Proofs where ever necessary.
+They can understand the concept of random sample from distribution, sampling distribution of statistic, standard error of important estimates such as mean and proportions.
+Students may gain the knowledge of testing of hypotheses (both large sample test and small sample test).
+They can also calculate the problems related to point estimation and interval estimation.